acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/mobile.md

 </pre>

 Actually installing the XPI on the device is a little tricky.
-The easiest way is probably to copy the XPI somewhere on the device, then navigate to it in the browser using the `file://` scheme.
+The easiest way is probably to copy the XPI somewhere on the device, then navigate to it in Firefox using the `file://` scheme: the browser should open the XPI and ask if you want to install it.

-## Future Plans ##

-At the moment, mobile support is very experimental, and you'll have to work around a few rough edges to get it working.
-But we're working to add support for more modules, and to make the development and debugging process easier.